 Tell the person the sentence you wrote earlier; the one with your business name.
 Then, ask the three following questions:

 - What do you think of the name? (also take note of whether it was positive, neutral or negative based also on the tone of the person)

 With the first question, you can test whether your business name is memorable.
 If people can’t recall it, you may need to think of another one.

-For the second question, if people spell your business name differently than what you had in mind, you may want to think of changing how it is spelled.
-Again, you want to make it easy for people to search for your business online.
+For the second question, if people spell your business name differently than what you expected, you may want to change its spelling.
+You need to make it easy for people to search for your business online.
 If they don’t write your business name correctly, they may not be able to find you.

 Finally, with the third question, you can get general feedback on your business name.
-Be sensitive to how the person gives you their feedback; they could be saying it is good, while having a hesitant voice, which might contradict their spoken words, for example.
+Be sensitive to the tone when the person gives you their feedback; they could be saying it is good while having hesitation in their voice, which contradicts their answer.

-We're hoping this methodology will help you choose the best name for your business.
-Time to brainstorm!
+We hope this guide will help you choose a great name for your business, time to brainstorm!